 This board uses mostly Surface Mount Technology (SMT) parts, but they are large by SMT standards, and are within the realm of being hand-solderable.
-In our case, there are two "modules", the GPS module and the RF module, that could potentially be damaged by the heat of surface-mounting them in an oven; that's why we chose to have you solder them.
 In order to help make your assembly successful, we have included some very fine (.020"), very low temperature (about 180°C), no-residue solder.
 This is not the stuff that you get at Radio Shack... it's designed for soldering small temperature-sensitive parts without transferring much heat to the part itself.